top of page

 Scalp Massage for Hair Thickness

 One study from examined the impact of scalp massage on hair thickness.
-Scientists carried out a randomized controlled trial with participants undergoing scalp massage sessions for 24 weeks.

 This means scalp massage can enhance hair growth by applying stretching forces on dermal cells in the hair follicles which leads to thicker hair growth.*